Type of Journey

-However, those who would specifically like to embark on a Masai mara migration safari should consider visiting from July to October.
+However, those who would specifically like to embark on a Masai Mara migration safari should consider visiting from July to October.
 Kenya’s Masai Mara offers a better chance to see the migration and river crossings.
 As opposed to Tanzania, the wildebeest route is much more concentrated in the Mara.
 It is also a year-round safari destination due to its flourishing landscape and abundant wildlife.

-Moreover, Maasai Mara is the prime territory for the big five African animals, making wildlife sightings more adventurous.
+Moreover, the Maasai Mara is the prime territory for the big five African animals, making wildlife sightings more adventurous.

-Moreover, other wildlife destinations such as Rwanda and Uganda can be considered for unique gorilla trekking experiences.
+Moreover, other wildlife destinations, such as Rwanda and Uganda, can be considered for unique gorilla trekking experiences.
 For travelers wanting to relax, stunning tropical beaches in Zanzibar and Seychelles are always welcome.

 |NAIROBI||IBIS STYLES HOTEL|